matrix-org/matrix-spec-proposals/proposals/3925-replace-aggregation-with-full-event.md

 ## Potential issues

-* There could be clients, which rely on the current behavior.
+* There could be clients which rely on the current behavior.
 * It is not as easy for clients like as in the current spec to get the current content of an event by just looking into `content.body`.
 While this true, it is also a relatively inconsistent behavior.
 Future replacements of the event would be rendered as "* new content".
 So the event with the replaced event does look different (without "*") despite the fact, that it is also replaced.

 ## Alternatives